What is SMB switches?

 The Difference Between Access Switch and Other Switches

-Access switch, distribution switch and core switch perform different functions.
+Access switch, distribution switch, and core switch perform different functions.
 Distribution switches collect the data from all the access switches and then forward it to the core layer switches.
-A core switch is a high capacity switch that is generally positioned within the backbone or physical core of a network.
-In small networks where there are only a few servers and clients, access Ethernet switches are adequate without needing core switches or distribution switches.
+A core switch is a high-capacity switch that is generally positioned within the backbone or physical core of a network.
+In small networks where there are only a few servers and clients, access to Ethernet switches is adequate without needing core switches or distribution switches.
 What is more, there is generally only one or two core switches used in a small or middle-sized network, but the distribution layer and the access layer might have multiple switches.
 The figure below shows where the access switches locate in a network.

 Comparison: Access Switch vs Aggregation Switch vs Core Switch